kait88stearns/CapstoneProject/README.md

   * is content surf related

 ## Part 2: Data Preparation
+The first thing I did in data preparation was remove any factors not controlled by the Drift Collective or determined at the time of posting excluding the response variable, number of likes.
+This mostly consisted of information about comments.
+Next I restricted my data to only that from 2017 onward.
+My decision to do this was based off intuition of Drift's growth and development as company: their physical shop only opened in the Fall of 2016, and apparel wasn't introduced until around this time.
+For this reason I suspected content from shortly after the shop opening and later would be far more predictive of content coming out today than content from Drift's strictly online and bikini days.
+I confirmed this theory with much improved accuracy for both linear and gradient-boosted regression tree based models predicting number of likes for a given post.

+Below are other major feature engineering steps I took:
+* From the time posted information, I extracted day of the week, hour, and month details.
+* Using a sentiment analysis tool Word2Vec, I created a 100 element array for each caption.
-me machine learning and statistic tools used are gradient boosted regression modeling, K-Means clustering, natural language processing and frequentist hypothesis testing
+* Using natural language processing, I created a TF-IDF matrix for hashtags i.e comment  machine learning and statistic tools used are gradient boosted regression modeling, K-Means clustering, natural language processing and frequentist hypothesis testing

 ## Part 3: Data Modeling
 I produced a model that predicts the number of likes a post will get with a RMSE of 46 likes, and ran hypothesis tests to determine whether certain post qualities are more successful than others